ekut-es/OpenPCDet/README.md

-A fully-contained version of Collective PV-RCNN with support of publically available collective perception datasets will be available soon.
+A fully-contained version of Collective PV-RCNN with support of publicly available collective perception datasets will be available soon.